polirritmico/polirritmico.github.io/_posts/2024-11-08-Neovim-Init_EN.md

 little more depth as to the why of things instead of just making a tutorial or recipe to follow, is another of the main objectives of these articles.
-I am interested in conveying a deeper approach to the development of our tools, trying to contribute to the _“Why do I want to do this?”_ or the more fundamental _“Is this the best way to approach the problem?”_, because at the end of the day, _taking the edge off_, adjusting such a central piece for all of us who work with text on a daily basis can potentially bring benefits that we will enjoy on a daily basis.
+I am interested in conveying a deeper approach to the development of our tools, trying to contribute to the _"Why do I want to do this?"_ or the more fundamental _"Is this the best way to approach the problem?"_, because at the end of the day, _taking the edge off_, adjusting such a central piece for all of us who work with text on a daily basis can potentially bring benefits that we will enjoy on a daily basis.
 Obviously, I do not aspire to reach a conclusion